know your juice bar profit and loss statement inside out

-Becoming Familiarize With Your Numbers
+Becoming Familiarized With Your Numbers

 I don’t want you to get overwhelmed by this, I simply want you to begin to familiarize yourself with this kind of information.
 The most important things to look at with these numbers are the relative percentages between each category.
 I offer this example not so you can compare your numbers to the actual profit margin, but to get an idea about ratios.

-For example your costs of goods sold is obviously closely tied to your gross sales.
-In terms of economies of scale you also want to consider that especially your produce will become cheaper over time.
+For example, your costs of goods sold is obviously closely tied to your gross sales.
+In terms of economies of scale, you also want to consider that especially your produce will become cheaper over time.

 Your building lease cost and your payroll costs are typically going to be relatively fixed expenses.
 The more sales you make, the lower percentage you are paying for your lease and employee wages.

 Something else to note is various generic categories like operating expenses.
 Make sure that if your accountant is organizing things that you communicate with this person and understand exactly what kind of expenses are going into each category.
 They may have their own logic about how expenses are categorized so don’t be afraid to ask questions.